Angelica Becerra: Biography

 Angélica Becerra was born in San Juan de Los Lagos, Jalisco, Mexico.
 As a child, she and her family migrated to California.
 Becerra's aunt who attended architecture school introduced her to drawing.
 Many of Becerra's family share an artists background.
-Becerra teaches at the La Casa de la Cultura.
-Becerra earned a PhD degree from the Cesar E. Chavez Department of Chicana/o and Central American Studies at University of California, Los Angeles.
+Becerra teaches at the La Casa de la Cultural.
+During her undergraduate career, she served as a student leader and helped establish her department’s first series of film screenings to showcase Latina/o issues .Becerra earned a PhD degree from the Cesar E. Chavez Department of Chicana/o and Central American Studies at University of California, Los Angeles.

 Art

+Andrea Becerra is an artist who focuses on print cultures.
 Becerra's art themes focus on social justice.
 Becerra's activist research includes creating visibility for Latinx community.
 One of Angélica's artworks focuses on activist and writer Sandra Cisneros.
 These images include the writer's quotes and highlight women empowerment.

 Her creative process begins with political research.
 Her most recent body of work titled "Flowers Latinx Activist."
 These are a series of portraits featuring activists illustrated with their favorite flowers or plants.
 "Portraits".